YOU HAVE A NEED

 - Operational; Is it slowing down the ability to deliver apps quickly?
 Does it support the implementation lifecycle properly?
 Are we missing opportunities?
 Is this app strategic and if it stopped being available / working is that an issue?

-- Technical; Does it fulfil the requirements in terms of functionality, architecture and scalability?
+- Technical; Does it fulfill the requirements in terms of functionality, architecture and scalability?

 - Security; What does the approach expose us to in terms risk or liability?